compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 3](pics/xPic2.png)

 _Fig.
-3 ó Result of modeling the life cycle of the initial system (resource volume at the point of withdrawal K17)_
+3 ‚Äî Result of modeling the life cycle of the initial system (resource volume at the point of withdrawal K17)_

 During the modeling process, the resource volume at the point of withdrawal stabilizes around the +0.12 mark during the first 4-5 modeling steps.
 This is a good result, since it shows that in the long term, the resource is not exhausted, which would reduce the efficiency of the system under consideration.